Francis Forbes: New South Wales

 This trowel was used by the first Chief Justice of NSW, Sir Francis Forbes, to lay the foundation stone of the non-denominational Sydney College on 26 January 1830.
 The stone was then '...allowed to lie alone like a solitary egg in a deserted nest for 18 months thereafter...'
 [Dow, 1974].
 Sydney College closed in 1847, but was reconstituted as Sydney Grammar School in 1857.

 In 1822, he was appointed to be Chief Justice of the Supreme Court of New South Wales, to oversee the reform of the administration of the legal system in the colony, following the inquiry into the colony's affairs by commissioner John Bigge.
 Before departing for Australia, he helped draft the New South Wales Act 1823 (4 Geo.
 4. c.
 96) which, along with the Charter of Justice issued under it on 13 October 1823, replaced the legal tribunals of convict days with a Supreme Court possessing comprehensive jurisdiction.
 Under the new system, Forbes was not only the sole judge, subject only to the appellate power of the Governor, but also an ex officio member of the Executive Council and the Legislative Council, and all colonial legislation had to be certified by him as not being repugnant to the laws of England.

-Forbes arrived in Sydney in March 1824 and the Court commenced on 17 May 1824.
-The Governor, Sir Thomas Brisbane, was impressed by Forbes, and in his dispatches of 1 July and 12 August 1824 reported that "since the arrival of the chief justice the state of the Colony has assumed a new tone".
-Forbes had no difficulties with Brisbane, but it was not long before he came into conflict with the new governor, Sir Ralph Darling.
-It was proposed to pass acts for the purpose of restraining the liberty of the press, and Forbes refused to certify them as he considered them repugnant to the laws of England.
-He pointed out how necessary it was to go carefully, as in the then conditions of the colony the people looked upon the Supreme Court as their protection against absolute power.
-"I had been appointed by Parliament", said Forbes, "to see that the laws of the Empire were not encroached upon ...
-I refused to certify the Governor's Bills because I thought them repugnant to law ...
-What legal right could the Governor claim to press me further?".
-After great discussion the issue went to the Colonial Office, whose legal advisors were of opinion that Forbes was right in refusing to certify the act for licensing newspapers.
-They thought he had been wrong with regard to the newspaper stamp act but, as there was no reason to doubt that he had formed his opinion honestly, he had executed his duty in acting upon it.
-Forbes' workload had been and continued to be heavy, his controversy with Darling was harassing, and his health suffered.